hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 ## Task: `fetch_pr_files`

-Fetches details about the files changed in a PR, placing the data in `vars.pr_files` for use by other tasks.
+Fetches details about the files changed in a PR, returning the data for use by other tasks.

 ```yaml
 tasks: